 BoardSafe specializes in manufacturing aluminum docks with composite or synthetic lumber.
 Specifically, BoardSafe uses NyloDeck, a composite lumber made of recycled carpet fibers, that contains no wood flour or PVC.
 This means that NyloDeck is ground-rated and resistant to rot, insect damage, and other wood afflictions.
 NyloBoard has a slip-safe surface, and the decking is held in place by the proprietary TimberStrong hidden fastening system.
 There are no face-nailing, splinters, or nail pops, and boards stay consistently in place over time.

 All BoardSafe docks use the highest-quality materials.
-These include marine-grade 6160 aluminum, a proprietary extruded aluminum frame, and plastic encapsulated foam floats.
+These include marine-grade 6160 aluminum, a proprietary extruded-aluminum frame, and plastic-encapsulated foam floats.
 The NyloDeck composite lumber decking on the floating dock is the only 1-inch composite deck board rated to span joists at 24 inches on center and at 16 inches on diagonals.
 It is twice as strong as other leading decking materials.
 Lightweight and easy to work with, NyloDeck is impervious to moisture, mold, mildew, and insects.
-The NyloDeck boards are fastened with a unique hidden fastener system developed by Timberstrong.
+The NyloDeck boards are fastened with a unique hidden fastener system developed by TimberStrong.
 Additionally, the hinges on the floating docks are mechanically attached to the dock.
 This means they are stronger.
-There is no welded connection holding the floating docks, like on competitors’ docks, which can compromise the integrity of the dock.
+There is no welded connection holding the floating docks, like on competitors’ docks, that can compromise the integrity of the dock.
 It also means that dock sizes can easily be increased by connecting additional floating docks together.

 BoardSafe docks are built smart.
 They are environmentally-friendly, offering a float-through-float design that allows light to pass through to vegetation and water, and debris and plants and wildlife to pass underneath unhindered.
-It is recommended that rowing centers work with experienced dock manufacturers who can anticipate needs and issues as well as offer solutions that make the rowing center the best it can be.
+We recommend that rowing centers work with experienced dock manufacturers who can anticipate needs and issues as well as offer solutions that make the rowing center the best it can be.

 BoardSafe manufactures aluminum floating docks, piers, and gangways.
-They have designed and manufactured numerous specialty projects, including rowing centers and ADA docks and boat launches.
-For more information on your rowing center project, marina, commercial or residential docks, call 610-899-0286 or visit boardsafedocks.com/.
+We have designed and manufactured numerous specialty projects, including rowing centers and ADA docks and boat launches.
+For more information on your rowing center project, marina, and commercial or residential docks, call 610-899-0286 or visit boardsafedocks.com/.